 2016 New Standard Award

-Carroll won Best Leading Actress at the 1962 Tony Awards for her portrayal of Barbara Woodruff in the Samuel A. Taylor and Richard Rodgers musical NO STRINGS; she was the first black actress to earn this award.
+Carroll won Best Leading Actress at the 1962 Tony Awards for her portrayal of Barbara Woodruff in the Samuel A. Taylor and Richard Rodgers musical No Strings; she was the first Black actress to earn this award.
 In 1974, she was nominated for an Academy Award for Best Actress for Claudine.
-Carroll was inducted into the Television Hall of Fame in 2011, and has received nominations for multiple Daytime Emmy Awards, Primetime Emmy Awards, Golden Globe Awards, and an Academy Award.
+Carroll was inducted into the Television Hall of Fame in 2011, and received nominations for multiple Daytime Emmy Awards, Primetime Emmy Awards, Golden Globe Awards, and an Academy Award.

 To learn more about Dianne's career, visit www.diahanncarroll.net.